-No accounting policies were applied and related options were exercised in the consolidated financial statements that differ from those in prior years and that, if applied or exercised differently, would have had a material effect on the results of operations, financial situation, and balance sheet structure.
-Information on the effects of the use of estimates, assumptions, and judgments by management can be found in the notes to the consolidated financial statements.
+No accounting policies were applied and related options were exercised in the financial statements that differ from those in prior years and that, if applied or exercised differently, would have had a material effect on the results of operations, financial situation, and balance sheet structure.
+Information on the effects of the use of estimates, assumptions, and judgments by management can be found in the notes.